Neale Fong: Education

+Fong studied at the Balcatta Senior High School and graduated in 1976, serving as School Captain, Athletics Captain and Football First XVIII Captain.
+He was admitted to UWA Medical School in 1977, and graduated in 1982.
+In 1988, he moved to Vancouver, British Columbia to undertake graduate theological studies at Regent College, University of British Columbia.
+He graduated with a Diploma in Christian Studies (DipCS) and a Master of Theological Studies (MTS) with a concentration in Applied Theology.
+Fong graduated in the University of Western Australia's Graduate School of Management with an MBA in 1996.
+He also has degrees in medicine and theology.

 Career

 Health services

 His first medical job was at Royal Perth Hospital where he worked in terms including under Sir George Bedbrook at the RPH(RH) Spinal Unit and at the Port Hedland Regional Hospital.
 He was then appointed as a Venereologist in the VD Control Branch of the Health Department of WA where he established the first HIV/AIDS assessment clinic in 1985.
 He was part of a number of state and national committees involved in tackling the HIV/AIDS epidemic in the mid-1980s.